Salary Calculator For Net, Gross and CTC

 People see pay as monthly for budgeting or yearly for comparison.
 This tool bridges these views.

-The Salary Calculator links monthly income and annual pay, showing how changes in one affect the other.
+The salary calculator links monthly income and annual pay, showing how changes in one affect the other.
 This helps you better evaluate offers and reviews and plan your personal finances.

 Salary Calculator dashboard showing salary modes, country selection, income fields, and salary breakdown summary Title: Advanced Salary Calculator Dashboard